 Ingredient Spotlight: Warming Grain-Free Granola with a Kick

-Habanero is our Ingredient of the month in November and this is a wholly unique way to add the invigorating burn of pepper to your day!
+Habanero is one of our core ingredients, and this is a wholly unique way to add the invigorating burn of pepper to your day!
 We've got a quick and simple grain-free version of granola that uses the unique flavors of African Bronze honey, candied ginger and a pinch of habanero for a hearty addition to your morning bowl of yogurt, oatmeal or as an afternoon snack.

 Ingredients (makes 12, 1/3C servings):